askari0102/Learning/Kubernetes/README.md

 node.kubernetes.io/instance-type: m6i.2xlarge
 ```

 These labels are how pods express *where* they are willing to run, and they are the foundation of scheduling ([Part 6.6](#66-resources-qos-and-scheduling)).
-The zone and region labels in particular are used automatically by Kubernetes to spread pods across failure domains.
+The zone and region labels in particular are *inputs* for spreading — nothing spreads automatically; cross-zone spread needs `topologySpreadConstraints`, `podAffinity`/`podAntiAffinity`, or the weak node-level `SelectorSpread` default.

 ## 2.6 Taints and tolerations: how a node refuses work